-The customer must also provide all of the following:
+Additional information will be required for the account rebuttal.
+The customer must provide the following information:

 - Account records showing deposits and withdrawals for all months in which ownership is being rebutted; and - Account records or statements from the financial institution showing the customer's portion of the funds (if any) have been removed from the account, and that the customer is no longer listed as an owner or signer.